DataDog/documentation/content/en/agent/autodiscovery/tag.md

 ### Extract Node Labels as Tags

-Starting with Agent v6.10+, the Agent can collect labels for a given node and use them as tags to attached to all metrics emitted by all pods on this node:
+Starting with Agent v6.0+, the Agent can collect labels for a given node and use them as tags to attach to all metrics emitted by all pods on this node:

 {{< tabs >}}
 {{% tab "Host Agent" %}}